 Pro Tips

-Be careful when putting Lagoa do Fogo in your GPS; it can lead you to the south of the island, and then you have to do the 2-hour hike.
+Be careful when entering Lagoa do Fogo into your GPS; it can send you south of the island, and then you have to do the 2-hour hike.
 In reality, it is just a short walk from the viewpoint to see the lake.
 Furthermore, going down to the lake shore is worth it.
 Don’t just stop at the viewpoint unless you don’t have time.
-The hike down offers incredible views and serves as a good exercise, surrounded by beautiful nature.
+The hike down offers incredible views and is a good workout, surrounded by beautiful nature.

 Complementary Information